attackgithub/arissploit/README.md

     archive or website.
 Also network scanners can scan open ports or your local network and IPs!

+# Terms of use

+    This tool is only for educational purposes only.
+    Use this tool only on your own network and never without permission.
+    I am not responsible for anything you do with this tool.

 # Arissploit BSD license